MicrosoftDocs/WindowsCommunityToolkitDocs/docs/high-performance/Ref.md

 ```

 > [!WARNING]
-> This type comes with a few caveats and should be used carefully, as it can lead to runtime crashes if a `Ref<T>` instance is created with an invalid reference.
+> This type comes with a few caveats and should be used very carefully.
+On .NET Core runtimes, any use of `Ref<T>` may cause intermittent crashes or data corruptions, as `Ref<T>` is using internal implementation details of the .NET runtime in an unsupported way.
+Also, using this type can lead to runtime crashes if a `Ref<T>` instance is created with an invalid reference.
 In particular, you should only create a `Ref<T>` instance pointing to values that have a lifetime that is greater than that of the `Ref<T>` in use.
 Consider the following snippet:

 ```csharp
 public static ref int GetDummyReference()